 Florida Law Requires Extensive Pre-Suit Investigation and Pre-Suit Notice Period

 Florida law is very complicated and has extensive statutory requirements that must be followed before a lawsuit can be filed against a medical provider.
-For this reason, it is important you retain an experienced attorney who specializes in Florida Medical Malpractice law.
+For this reason, it is important you retain an experienced Tampa medical malpractice attorney.
 The pre-suit investigation period helps to determine which defendants are truly liable for negligence as health care providers.
 Florida law also requires a prospective plaintiff to submit a verified written medical expert affidavit which outlines how the standard of care was breached, in which manner the standard of care was breached, what injuries or damages resulted from the breach in care, and that there is justification for the plaintiff's claim for medical malpractice.
 The medical expert opinion must come from a health care provider who holds an active medical license in the same field as the prospective defendant.

 There are strict laws in the State of Florida that limit how long a person can wait before filing a medical malpractice lawsuit.
 In Florida, the statute of limitations for filing a medical malpractice lawsuit is two years from the date the error or omission occurred.
 Exactly when a cause of action accrues can be a highly contested issue.
 If a lawsuit is not filed prior to the expiration of the statute of limitations period, then your right to sue will be forever lost.
 Florida law also has extensive pre-suit requirements before a lawsuit can be filed for medical malpractice, so it is very important that you not delay seeking legal counsel if you or a loved one has been seriously harmed by the negligent acts of a health care professional.

 Contact an Experienced Tampa Medical Malpractice Attorney